Arthur140/NATRC/readme.txt

 NATRC (Non-Adiabatic  Transfer Rates Calculations)

 1. Description
-NATRC is the program designed for calculation of non-adibatic transition rates between two states in molecules.
+NATRC is the program designed for calculation of non-adiabatic transition rates between two states in molecules.
 Calculations are carried out based on the classical and modified Bixon-Jortner-Plotnikov models.

 2. Requirements
 Linux OS 32/64-bit